 Fast, Expert Field Evaluation Services

-Has your equipment been rejected by an Inspector or local authority?
-Do you have a piece of unlabeled equipment that needs a third-party certification mark, TÜV Rheinland can help with comprehensive field evaluation and field labeling services.
+If your equipment has been rejected by an Inspector or local authority, or you have a piece of unlabeled equipment that needs a third party certification mark, TÜV Rheinland can help with comprehensive field evaluation and field labeling services.
 Save time and frustration with on-site certification and labeling that brings the testing to you and helps get you back to work.
-TÜV Rheinland offers innovative field evaluation services (FES) and field labeling services – a quick and cost-effective solution.
-By working with TÜV, you'll save time with the next day field evaluation services to most areas in the U.S. and Canada.
+TÜV Rheinland offers innovative field evaluation services (FES) and field labeling services - a quick and cost-effective solution.
+By working with TÜV, you'll save time with the next day field evaluation services for most areas in the U.S. and Canada.

 Benefits at a Glance

 TÜV Rheinland is recognized throughout North America for field evaluation services.
 In addition, we are recognized by OSHA as a Nationally Recognized Testing Lab (NRTL) to UL/ANSI/NFPA standards for the US, and by the Standards Council of Canada as a Certification Organization in Canada for product Listing/Certification.
 Our field evaluation and field labeling services help you:

 - Save time and money with our quick turn-around time and next day service

 - Access our highly experienced and trained experts, with full knowledge and experience in all relevant product safety requirements for North American, European, and Asian testing and certification requirements

 - Avoid problems during the approval process with local inspectors and AHJ's (Authorities Having Jurisdiction)

 - Increase confidence in the safety of your workplace

 - Schedule preliminary inspections at the product origination site anywhere in the USA, Canada or any of our offices in more than 47 countries

 - Complete your Final Inspection with our local engineers from any of our 14 locations and numerous partners throughout North America

 - Take advantage of the most competitive prices in the industry - we match or beat any serious competitor's prices.